Windscreen insurance & Damage

 What causes a cracked windscreen?

 Stones and grit are the most common causes of cracks and chips in windscreens.
-They can be picked up by car tyres and flung upwards towards other cars on the road.
+They can be picked up by car tyres and propelled towards other cars on the road.

 Other causes of cracked windscreens include: